 - Class sizes are small, with ample opportunities for in-class discussion and interaction.

 - English language is used in the full-time and part-time programmes.

-There are EIGHT concentrations available in the programme.
+There are SEVEN concentrations available in the programme.
 Upon entry into the programme, each student must select one specific concentration and take all core courses in that concentration together with the common core courses and elective courses.
 The programme is comprised of 27 units in total with the distribution stipulated as follows:

 Descriptions for each course are listed in the University’s Calendar/Bulletin.